Sexual Harassment, Harassment and Bullying

 What should you do if you are being personally harassed or bullied in the workplace?

-Bullying and harassment can come from many sources, including your bosses, coworkers, your employer’s vendors and suppliers, customers, clients, patients, investors, and other stakeholders.
-Bullying and harassment can even come from people unrelated to your employer if your employer does not take steps to prevent repeated instances.
+Bullying and harassment in the workplace can come from various sources, including your bosses, coworkers, vendors, suppliers, customers, clients, patients, investors, and other stakeholders.
+Even individuals unrelated to your employer can be sources of harassment if your employer fails to take steps to prevent repeated instances.
+Under Ontario’s employment law and the Ontario Human Rights Code, you have the right to a safe and respectful work environment, a workplace free from harassment and bullying.

-Many times, the act of harassment or bullying will not be objectively clear to your employer, or it may be carried out by individuals who are neither supervisory nor managerial.
-You may not feel comfortable remaining in your workplace or reporting it to your employer.
-In all cases, it is important that you meet with an employment lawyer who can counsel you through your options and advise what steps you may wish to take to protect yourself and enforce your legal rights.
-Intolerable working conditions stemming from personal harassment or bullying may entitle you to quit your job with a fair severance package.
+Many times, acts of workplace harassment, bullying, or even workplace violence, will not be objectively clear to your employer, or it might be carried out by individuals who are not in supervisory or managerial positions.
+You may feel uncomfortable remaining in your workplace or reporting the harassment to your employer.
+In all cases, it is important to consult with a workplace harassment lawyer, who can guide you through your options, advise on steps to protect yourself, and help you enforce your legal rights.
+If you are experiencing workplace harassment and find your working conditions intolerable stemming from personal harassment or bullying, you may have the right to quit your job and still be entitled to a fair severance package.

 Sexual harassment encompasses a wide range of unwelcome conduct of a sexual or gender-related nature including, but not limited to: